HearstAT/cfn_jenkins/README.md

 -   Backup
     -   Data is synced to a S3 Bucket created at build time
 -   Restore
-    -   Utilize an existing bucket to sync down any Jenkins Configuration and/or Secrets
+    -   Enter existing bucket name and set restore backup to true, will sync previously backed up data during build
-    -   If Creating a new Bucket manually, then add a `jenkins` and `secrets` folder to bucket before building
+    -   **Important** If having the Github Oauth Previously Configured, you will need a [Personal Access Token](https://github.com/settings/tokens) so the build process can run scripts against Jenkins

 ## New Relic
 We utilize New Relic as our System Monitor, this is setup only if conditions are met